snovaisg/ICD-Mappings/README.md

 - icd9 to icd9 chapters;
 - icd9 to chronic vs not-chronic;

-Supports mapping either a `single code` at a time, or a `pandas series` of codes!
+Supports mapping either a `single code` at a time, or a `pandas series` of codes.

 # Current Supported Mappings